bcoles/kasld/CONTRIBUTING.md

   (a couple of lines for `proc_iomem`, a per-collision firehose for `kernelsnitch`).
-Demote firehose lines to `kasld_debug` so a normal run — and `kasld -v` — stay readable; they surface only under the component's own verbose. `tests/check-component-output` ratchets this: a *new* component printing a diagnostic to stdout fails the build.
+Demote firehose lines to `kasld_debug` so a normal run — and `kasld -v` — stay readable; they surface only under the component's own verbose. `tests/check-component-output` enforces this: any component printing a diagnostic to stdout fails the build.

 **Options** are optional and **manual** (testing/debugging — the orchestrator